It's the first week of October and today registered a HOT 98 degrees in Los Angeles.

 If this combination doesn't scream "Autumn," I don't know what does!

-Tiger's Eyes is an award winning plant and can be planted later in spring, in the garden as shrub or small tree.
+Tiger's Eyes is an award winning plant and can be planted later in spring in the garden as a shrub or small tree.

-Find a space with a lot of open space as the sumac tends to grow enthusiastically and cover some ground!
+Find a spot with a lot of open space as the sumac tends to grow enthusiastically and cover some ground!

 Questions From Home & Family Show!

 Q: Other than color, what type of containers are best for cold weather?